 A childhood adrift

 I was a mama’s child and, for some reason, I was driven to be a golden child.
 I wanted to excel at everything and make my mom proud.
 But in my town, that meant Cub Scouts, then Boy Scouts along with church groups, which became gender-segregated church groups and gender-segregated sports at school and at church.
-Wholesome, conservative small-town living meant that outside school and church I was expected to go out partying, riding off-road vehicles, fishing and shooting guns.
+I was expected by my peers to be “one of the guys”–going out partying , riding off-road vehicles, fishing and shooting guns, among other things.

 The most excruciating part of this experience was the fact that, from a very young age, I knew that I didn’t fit the framework and the narratives that I was being given about what a boy should be and what I should want and aspire to, but I had no way to even consider why that might be the case.
-The constructed truths within the grand narrative of the church and the dominant culture of the community denied me not only the ability to embrace and actualize myself, but—pre-Internet and even pre-home computer—I was denied even the words to discover and conceptualize the fact that I wasn’t a boy at all and that I wasn’t straight.
-Without words to even understand it, I had developed the idea that something about me was wrong and in need of curing.
+The constructed truths within the grand narrative of the church and the dominant culture of the community denied me not only the ability to embrace and actualize myself, but—pre-Internet and pre-home computer (in my working poor household)—I was denied even the words to discover and conceptualize the fact that I wasn’t a boy at all and that I wasn’t straight.
+Without concepts and vocabulary to understand it, I had developed the sense that something about me was very wrong and in need of fixing.
 I felt this at the deepest level and it affected all aspects of my life.
 I never formed deep, durable friend groups and thus grew up adrift in degrees of social and emotional solitary confinement.
 But I kept trying, at times managing to conjure some semblance of a hyper-masculine persona long enough to engage in jackass behavior that I was lucky enough to survive mostly unscathed.
 Not all the kids I grew up with did.

 A culture of casual bigotry, misogyny and femmephobia

-What wasn’t off limits, of course, was many of these same wholesome, church-going, small-town boys making sexist comments about girls, being predatory toward them, having no concept of boundaries and—sadly and predictably—a number of high school pregnancies, at one point clustered within a group of the sons of regional church leadership and their girlfriends.
+What wasn’t off limits, of course, in my wholesome hometown was many of these same church-going, small-town boys making sexist comments about girls, being predatory toward them, having no concept of boundaries and—sadly and predictably since there was no real sex education offered—a number of high school pregnancies, at one point clustered within a group of the sons of regional church leadership and their girlfriends.